-- Deepen business expansion and profitable businesses, where the banking business will focus on both profitability in Taiwan and overseas growth.
+- Deepen business expansion and profitable businesses, with the banking business focusing on both proﬁtability in Taiwan and growth overseas.

-- Improve the insurance business by fostering customers, adopting consultative selling approach, and providing the best service to be customer's first choice.
+- Improve the insurance business by developing the customer base, adopting a consultative selling approach, and providing the best service to be customers' ﬁrst choice.

-- Reinforce the international development of the securities business and develop a digital broker model that centers on customer service and performance.
+- Reinforce the international development of the securities business and develop a digital broker model centered on customer service and performance.

 - Transform investment trust business into a private bank-grade investment management company.

-- Build open digital banking platform that develops new operating model for maintaining innovation capacity to integrate various new technologies.
+- Build an open digital banking platform to develop a new operating model and maintain innovation capacity for integrating various new technologies.